t-korec/electricity-generator/README.md

 yarn dev
 ```

+### Deployed app
-for the deployed app you can use these credentials:
+you can use these credentials:

 email: asd@asd.com
 passwd: asdasd

+or set 'authorized' localstorage variable to 'true'
+(e.g. authorized:	true)

 ### Libraries